IKyriazis/ikyriazis.github.io/_posts/2020-07-29-dbo3-field-guide.md

 # Journey of a Package Through the Warehouse

 A package starts off in the tractor trailer.
 An Amazon Associate (AA) takes the package from the tractor trailer and places it on the conveyor belt.
-Another AA with a (sticker gun) scans the the package and puts the printed sticker on the package.
+Another AA with a label maker scans the the package and sticks the label on the package.
 This sticker shows which bag that the package needs to be stowed in.

 | ![sticker](/assets/images/fieldguide/sticker.jpg) |